EXECUTIVE FUNCTION & ADHD

 Many of the same techniques we use during sessions at Engaging Minds can also be employed at home and in school.
 Students with ADHD often benefit from a work environment with limited distractions.
 At home, parents can try to set up a specific quiet work space that is free of clutter and external distractions such as electronics, television, or music.
 Students may also be able to attend to tasks more effectively if they have frequent breaks.
 Parents can allow scheduled breaks for non-distracting, movement-based activities, such as taking short walks or shooting baskets for ten minutes.
 Students with ADHD also usually work best within a familiar and consistent schedule.
 Having a specific time set aside to do work, after dinner each night for example, can help students to know what exactly is expected of them and when they need to maintain focus.

-The skills and organizational techniques students learn at Engaging Minds can help students with ADHD to succeed in spite of their difficulties.
+The skills and organizational techniques students learn at Engaging Minds can help students with ADHD stay focused and succeed in spite of their difficulties.
 Individuals with ADHD struggle with executive functioning in all aspects of their lives, not merely with academics.
 What students learn at Engaging Minds extends beyond the tutoring session and the classroom, and can help students to thrive in their day-to-day lives.